When should single moms or dads introduce a new partner to the kids?

 That said, there are plenty of good reasons to take your time introducing your kids to your new amore.
 Maybe you don’t ever introduce him at all.

 1. You recently broke up with someone else.

-Even though you may be ready to move on, you’re not sure your kids are.
+Even though you may be over the rebounds and ready to move on, you’re not sure your kids are.